how to disclose data for double-blind review and make it archived open data upon acceptance

 Restricted access option).

-Start upload button after you have chosen your dataset.
+Start upload button after selecting your dataset.

-As explained above, select Open Access as
+As mentioned earlier, choose Open Access as your

 This is what reviewers will see: